About journal

 Aims and scope

-• to increase awareness of the role of law in peaceful exploration of outer space,
+- raise awareness of the role of space law in promoting peaceful, sustainable use of outer space,

 The scope